fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/New-AzureSqlDatabaseServer.md

 ## PARAMETERS

 ### -AdministratorLogin
-Specifies the administrator account name for the new ssSDS server.
+Specifies the administrator account name for the new Azure SQL Database server.

 ```yaml
 Type: String